yergo/crawler/README.md

-# modularized-shared-models
+# Crawler
-Simple project scrap to start a Phalcon modularized application with shared models nad servies.
+An modularized tool to crawl through some websites.